Elizabeth Grant (anthropologist): Education

 Grant was awarded an undergraduate degree in architecture from the University of Adelaide and was a collegian at St Ann's College during her studies.
 Grant later studied and was awarded a Graduate Diploma and a master's degree in Environmental Studies.

 Her master's thesis examined the development of Aboriginal housing at Oak Valley after land rights were granted under Maralinga Tjarutja Land Rights Act.
-She conducted extended periods of fieldwork at Oak Valley and Yalata, living with Traditional Owners and Senior Women, resulting in lifelong professional and personal relationships with Maralinga Tjarutja and Yalata Aṉangu which continued to influence her thinking, professional practice and scholarly development.
-She is recognised as an Indigenous knowledge holder, and continued to work with Traditional Owners and others on projects to increase equity and further self-determination.
+She conducted extended periods of fieldwork at Oak Valley and Yalata, living with traditional owners and senior women, resulting in lifelong professional and personal relationships with Maralinga Tjarutja and Yalata Aṉangu which continued to influence her thinking, professional practice and scholarly development.
+She is recognised as an Indigenous knowledge holder, and continued to work with traditional owners and others on projects to increase equity and further self-determination.

 She was awarded a Doctor of Philosophy in Architecture from the University of Adelaide for her thesis entitled 'Towards safer and more congruent environments for Aboriginal Prisoners.'
 The doctoral thesis examined Aboriginal people's preference for prison environments as a mechanism to reduce negative behaviours such as self-harming and deaths in custody in prison environments, the first empirical study of its type.

 Personal life

-Grant was born and raised in Mount Gambier spending considerable periods of her childhood with her maternal grandparents and the extended Eames Family in Sea Lake, Victoria.
+Grant was born and raised in Mount Gambier spending considerable periods of her childhood with her maternal grandparents and the extended Eames family in Sea Lake, Victoria.
 Her German immigrant father, Berthold Enderl valued education highly due to interrupted schooling and experiences growing up during World War II in Regensburg, Bavaria and encouraged his children to study and work hard.
 He stated "education is the only thing that cannot be taken away from you."
 Grant is the niece of the Erster Bürgermeister of Regensburg (1952–59), Hans Herrmann.
-Her education was encouraged and supported by his wife, Johannna Enderl, and Grant became the first family member to complete secondary education and attend university.
+Her education was encouraged and supported by his wife, Johanna Enderl, and Grant became the first family member to complete secondary education and attend university.

 Grant lived in Adelaide and Melbourne and was married to New Zealand-born, Māori, bluegrass musician, Leonard (Tamahae) Cohen, (Te Whānau-ā-Apanui) a founding member of the Hamilton County Bluegrass Band and other bands.
-Grant has three sons, Todd, Paul and Tim.
+Grant has three sons.
 She appeared with her eldest son, lawyer and economist, Todd Grant, on the third season of The Amazing Race Australia.